aio-libs/yarl/docs/index.rst

   The library has a rich functionality but ``furl`` object is mutable.

-  I afraid to pass this object into foreign code: who knows if the code will modify my url in a terrible way while I just want to send URL with handy helpers for accessing URL properties.
+  I afraid to pass this object into foreign code: who knows if the code will modify my URL in a terrible way while I just want to send URL with handy helpers for accessing URL properties.

   ``furl`` has other non obvious tricky things but the main objection